Minford, Ohio: Schools

 Numerous schoolhouses were in the area through its history, including the old Sunshine School as well as the Harrisonville School in 1878.

 Today, the Minford area is served by the Minford Local School District.

 The first "Minford" school opened in 1923, located on West Street.
 This building was later used as the Minford Middle School until its demolition in 2005 after the construction of the new buildings for Minford Local School District.
 The new schools were built between the years of 1998-2004.
 Minford High School was completed in 2001 and the elementary/middle school was completed in 2004.

 Local fire department and EMS

-The Minford Volunteer Fire Department and Minford EMS Squad are located on State Route 335 next to the Minford Kwik Stop.
-The fire department was founded in 1944 and its current chief, is Chief James Shoemaker.
+The Minford Volunteer Fire Department and Minford EMS Squad are located on State Route 335.
+The fire department was founded in 1944.

 Portsmouth bypass freeway

 A Portsmouth bypass, State Route 823, was built around Portsmouth.
 The bypass is a four-lane limited-access divided highway that passes adjacent to Minford.
 The 16 mi freeway bypasses the cities of Portsmouth and New Boston by connecting U.S. Route 23 north of Lucasville to U.S. Route 52 east of New Boston and west of Wheelersburg.
 There are two interchanges in Minford: one near the Greater Portsmouth Regional Airport on State Route 335, and one on Lucasville-Minford Road near Rases Mountain Drive.